Escabeche includes a fried fish topped off with a sweet and sour sauce.😋

 Flip the fish and cook on the other side for 4-5 minutes.
 Remove from heat.

-Take a sauce pan and add in the brown sugar, apple cider vinegar, soy sauce, and ketchup.
+Over low heat, heat up a medium saucepan and add in the brown sugar, apple cider vinegar, soy sauce, and ketchup.
 Whisk it all and undo any clumps.

 Take a small, separate mixing bowl and mix the cold water and corn starch together.
 Set aside.